 Garlic is a strong antimicrobial herb that stimulates circulation and boosts the immune system.
 Just eating one fresh clove a day (not bulb, clove) can deliver powerful health benefits such as supporting good cholesterol ratios and promoting digestion.

 Ginger is a spicy herb that can promote digestion, quell nausea, lessen headaches, reduce pain, fight intestinal infections, and shorten the duration of a cold or flu.
 Ginger is one of my most reached for herbs simply because it does so much and it does it so well!

-I adore shitake mushrooms, so I love piling them in the soup until it looks like I am eating shitake mushroom soup!
-Shitakes are a wonderful food for the immune system.
+I adore shiitake mushrooms, so I love piling them in the soup until it looks like I am eating shiitake mushroom soup!
+Shiitakes are a wonderful food for the immune system.
 They have been studied extensively for preventing and treating cancer.

 - 2 big stalks lemongrass, sliced in large pieces

 - 2 tablespoons apple cider vinegar